jslovers/jslovers-branding-page/CONTRIBUTING.md

 ## Attribution

-Contributors will be credited for their contributions in the project's README or a dedicated contributors file.

-Thank you for considering contributing to "jslovers."
+Thank you for considering contributing to "JSLovers".
 Your contributions are invaluable to the project's growth and success!

 Remember to customize the guidelines to suit the specific needs and conventions of your project, including details on coding standards, testing procedures, and any other project-specific information.